Shawnessy station

 Shawnessy is a CTrain light rail station in Shawnessy, Calgary, Alberta.
 It serves the South Red Line (Route 201).
-It is located on the exclusive LRT right of way (adjacent to the CPR ROW), 16 km south of the City Hall interlocking.
+It is located on the exclusive LRT right of way (adjacent to the CPR ROW).
+The station is 16 km south of the City Hall interlocking.

-It was one of the two new stations to open on June 28, 2004, as part of the South LRT Extension Phase II.
+It, along with Sommerset-Bridlewood station opened on June 28, 2004 as part of the South LRT Extension Phase II.
 The station is located along Shawville Boulevard and is adjacent to its neighbourhood and its shopping district.

-The station's side-loading platforms are staggered with a pedestrian crossing of the tracks between the two platforms.
-The East platform takes you north through downtown to Tuscany.
-The West platform takes you the one stop south to the end of the line in Somerset.
+The station's side-loading platforms are staggered with a pedestrian level-crossing in between, allowing commuters to cross the tracks.
+The east platform serves the northbound Red Line which passes through downtown, ending at Tuscany station.
+The west platform serves the southbound Red Line to its final stop, Somerset-Bridlewood station.

 The station platforms were originally built to accommodate four-car-length trains.

 In 2005, the station registered an average of 3,900 boardings per weekday.

+Transit connections

+Bus connections to Shawnessy station as of 31 August, 2026: